 What Makes It Difficult?

 At 5160 meters, the Manaslu Circuit Trek is Nepal’s most beautiful restricted trekking trail.
 The trek spans over 10 days and provides stunning views of Himlung, Annapurna II, Kang Garu, and more.
-It encircles around the 8th highest mountain, Mt Manaslu (8163m), which is also the major attraction of the journey.
-This remote trekking destination is 50 miles from Katmandu in the Gorkha District of Nepal.
+It encircles the 8th highest mountain, Mt Manaslu (8163m), which is also the major attraction of the journey.
+This remote trekking destination is 50 miles from Kathmandu in the Gorkha District of Nepal.

 Some of the most popular places you visit include Tsum Valley and the Larkya la Pass.
 This is another challenging trekking route that further restricts solo traveling.
-Wondering what’s special that attracts tourists, even though it is challenging?
+Wondering what’s special that attracts tourists, even though it is difficult?
 The majestic mountain peaks, frozen lakes, glaciers, and high mountain passes, with breathtaking surrounding views, are something that can amaze you.
 If you are looking for a trek that takes fewer days, then the Manaslu Circuit can be the best alternative to Kanchenjunga.

 What Makes It Difficult?